NilPointer-Software/bdfd-wiki/src/bdscript/elseif.md

 # $elseif
-A new condition to check, if the first condition is false.
+Checks provided condition only if previous `$if[]` or `$elseif[]` conditions returned false.
+If the provided condition is true, the following block of code will be executed.

 > Only for BDScript 2